 To do this, we examined several journals that are considered representative of each movement or school.
 We created a database of bibliographic metadata about the publications that made it possible to see how poets and their work intersect.
 Recording which poets publish where, who edits what works, who dedicates poems to one another, among others, will allow us to see where there is cross-pollination among the different “schools” and possibly give the lie to Allen’s taxonomy.
 After compiling, these data we used social network analysis to visualize how these different schools related to one another.
-“Schooling Donald Allen” begins the process of de-centering the understanding of midcentury poetry through its more holistic consideration of poets’ networks of affinities.
+“Networking the New American Poetry” begins the process of de-centering the understanding of midcentury poetry through its more holistic consideration of poets’ networks of affinities.

 Included here is the poster presentation that I gave at the Digital Humanities Summer Institute (DHSI) in June 2015.
 You can also download a copy HERE.